SupremeCourtZurich/CarrotMQ/README.md

 ### Features

-- Supports all .NET versions
 - Simplifies the development of microservices with RabbitMQ.
+- Fully integrated with .NET dependency injection.
 - Implements CQRS (Command Query Responsibility Segregation) enabling the clear separation of read and write operations.
-- Define your commands, queries and events using simple .NET classes
+- Define your commands, queries, events and their respective handlers using simple .NET classes.
-- Fully async
+- Async support.
+- Uses [RabbitMQ.Client](https://github.com/rabbitmq/rabbitmq-dotnet-client) for RabbitMQ integration.
+- Supports all .NET versions

 ### Components

-- **CarrotMQ.Core**: is a transport-agnostic library that defines the essential interfaces and base classes required for creating and handling messages using CarrotMQ.RabbitMQ.
+- **CarrotMQ.Core** is a transport-agnostic library that defines the essential interfaces and base classes required for creating and handling messages using CarrotMQ.RabbitMQ.
-- **CarrotMQ.RabbitMQ**: Provides the implementation for RabbitMQ, allowing you to integrate RabbitMQ messaging into your microservices.
+- **CarrotMQ.RabbitMQ** provides the implementation for RabbitMQ, allowing you to integrate RabbitMQ messaging into your microservices.

 ## Documentation